recommendations

 Middleditch and Schwartz on Netflix - joyful funny longform narrative, best I’ve seen it work on screen.
 3 episodes, all well worth a watch.

-Don’t Think Twice - Film (Amazon Prime I think?!) fictional film about an improv group.
+Don’t Think Twice - Film (Amazon Prime) fictional film about an improv group.
 Just fun and captures the strangely specific world of improv really well.

 Say More with Dr?
 Sheila (podcast) - Amy Poehler plays a therapist for this short improvised series, very funny, easy to listen to and great improv.
 If you like that, following on in the same ‘series’ - ‘The Chris Chatman do-over’ and ‘Women Talkin’ ‘Bout Murder’.
 They’re all produced by Amy Poehler and are great fun.
 I believe the structure was scripted but the dialogue is improvised.